creativecontrol/balena-media-server/README.md

 - python-osc
 https://pypi.org/project/python-osc/

-Is is intended to be used with OSC remote control via QLab but could be used by any OSC capable client.
+This is intended to be used with OSC remote control via QLab but could be used by any OSC capable client.
 A test file for QLab is included.

 **The following OMXPlayer features have been implemented**